-Community grants - the CCLT distributes a portion of its annual income in the form of community grants.
+The CCLT distributes a portion of its annual income in the form of community grants.
 If you are seeking funding for an activity or project that will benefit the local community you can apply by downloading this grant application form.

 The initial priority for the CCLT was land for housing at Stafford Close (rental and shared ownership) using a housing needs survey to establish number and mix.
 However, the scope of the Trust provides a vehicle for the CCLT to own, develop and protect other property and land and other schemes of benefit to the village and its environs.
-Following the successful completion of Stafford Close, this is now our focus and you can read about our completed and current projects here or look out for occasional updates in the local Unity magazine.
+Following the successful completion of Stafford Close, this is now our focus and you can read about our completed projects here or look out for occasional updates in the local Unity magazine.
 We would also welcome new ideas for projects.

 A Community Land Trust is owned, run and for the benefit of a geographical community (in this case Christow), so it needs local members to join and help achieve great things.
 Each member has one, equal vote at general meetings, and can put themselves forward as a board member.
 If you are interested in finding out more, or you want to become a member (it costs just £1 for life), contact a member of the Board.
 Download the application form to apply.

 Can you help us with a project or as a director?
 If you want to get more involved in our work please get in touch with any of the board members.

 The CCLT is managed by its elected, volunteer directors, who together make up the CCLT Board (up to eight members).
 Directors normally serve for a three-year term following election by CCLT members at an annual general meeting of the Trust, which takes place in September each year.
 As well as initiating and supporting new projects, the directors are responsible for making sure the Trust is properly run and that we send in our company tax return, annual report to the FSA, pay our insurance premiums etc.

 Download our most recent newsletters (pdf):